The opam manual

 • repo: directory containing the already-validated state of the repository (empty for an initial validation)

-• patch: for incremental validation, filename of a patch applying to repo (using patch -p1 before opam 2.2, and using git apply -p1 since opam 2.2) and that needs verification
+• patch: for incremental validation, filename of a patch applying to repo (with patch -p1) and that needs verification

 • dir: for initial validation, the directory to verify